kovalexal/alexander.kovalch.uk/_posts/2024-01-22-sd-finetuning-introduction.md

 1. $\epsilon$-prediction.
 The prediction is just an estimate of the noise in the image.
 2. $x_0$-prediction.
 The prediction is the estimate of the final $x_0$ at the current step.
 3. $v$-prediction.
 The prediction of the model is $v := \alpha_t \epsilon - \sigma_t x$.
-This representation allows to significantly reduce the number of sampling steps and has beed used in this [paper](https://arxiv.org/abs/2202.00512) as a method to model distillation.
+This representation allows to significantly reduce the number of sampling steps and has been used in this [paper](https://arxiv.org/abs/2202.00512) as a method to model distillation.

 You can take a look at the original code for loss calculation [here](https://github.com/Stability-AI/stablediffusion/blob/cf1d67a6fd5ea1aa600c4df58e5b47da45f6bdbf/ldm/models/diffusion/ddpm.py#L380):